samtron1412/docs/tech/it/sw/apache-kafka.md

       once in the outputKafka topic as well as in the state stores fro stateful operations

+### Windowing

+Windowing controls how to *group records that have the same key* for stateful operations such as aggregations or joins into so-called *windows*.

+- *Windows* are tracked per record key
+- You can specify a *retention period* for the window
+    + it controls how long Kafka Streams will wait for *out-of-order* or *late-arriving* data records for a given window.
+    + in the case of processing time, the semantics are "when the record is being processed", which means that the notion of late records is not applicable as, by definition, no record can be late.
+    + Hence, late-arriving records can only be considered as such for event-time or ingestion-time semantics.

 ## Architecture

 ### Stream Partitions and Tasks